OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-18.md

 ## 2 Chronicles 18:1

-Now Jehoshaphat had great riches and honor; and he allied himself by marriage with Ahab.
+Jehoshaphat possessed abundant wealth and honour; and he formed a marriage alliance with Ahab.

 ---